sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-xBeach.markdown

 **Bonus 6:** Using SSH might be a way to go along, but when you have multiple things to run at a time, ensuring users' access, passwordless permissions...
 There exist cluster-building tools based on job queues, like Sun (now Oracle) Grid Engine, Torque, etc. Can you find out more?
 Can you set it up?

 **Bonus 7:** MPI is an implementation of a technique for parallelising computations.
 Another common technique is _shared memory_.
 One implementation for that technique is OpenMP.
 You can read more about it at their website: http://openmp.org/wp/.

   * Can you set up a VM and run a program that benefits from OpenMP?
+See _calculate pi_ example in [UvA workshop 2016-01-25 - Extras](UvAworkshop-2016-01-25-extras).
   * Does it make any sense to mix MPI and OpenMP?
 Are OpenMP-enabled MPI processes the same as MPI-enabled OpenMP programs?

+ If you want more of the advanced exercises on the HPC Cloud, see [UvA workshop 2016-01-25 - Extras](UvAworkshop-2016-01-25-extras).